Phakic lenses represent a brilliant method to correct refractive errors

 Find out more

-A 2009 metanalysis published in the reference journal “ophthalmology” concludes that the placement of phakic ICL implants is effective and safe and allowed stable refractive results for the treatment of moderate and severe myopia.
+A 2009 metanalysis published in the reference journal “ophthalmology” concluded that the placement of phakic ICL implants is effective and safe and allows stable refractive results for the treatment of moderate and severe myopia.
 Other studies report good refractive stability over nearly 8 years of follow-up.
 In strong ametropia (myopia beyond 8 diopters) the quality of vision obtained after placing an intraocular implant is superior to that obtained by corneal laser surgery.